 explanation: The literature indicates that RA can be subdivided into seropositive and seronegative types based on the presence of RF and/or ACPAs in the sera of the patients, which supports the given statement.

-- name: Seronegative Rheumatoid Arthritis
+- name: Seronegative RA

 description: Absence of both RF and anti-CCP antibodies, but with typical clinical features of RA.